Mutha's Day Out: My Soul is Wet (1993)

+The day after Mutha's Day Out received their record contract, Randy Cross left the band due to their sudden rise in the music industry as well as the increased responsibilities he would now be faced with.
+Matt soon followed as well and the band was later forced by Chrysalis to fire Lance.
+However, they had already recorded 15 tracks with Lance for Chrysalis, which is the reason he receives a writing credit on many of the finished album's tracks.
+The band replaced Lance with Chuck and Matt briefly with BJ Rogers before going forward with Rodney Moffitt, who was also 17 years old.

-They went to the studio to record their only album, My Soul is Wet.
-Randy Cross left the band the day after they got the record label and Lance was kicked out a week afterwards; the band replaced Lance with Chuck.
-Halfway through the production of the album, Greenforth Pham, a Vietnamese boy who was a close friend of Mikal and Brice's, committed suicide, and thus the album was dedicated in his memory ("Green").
-The album was finished and then released on October 19, 1993.
-Chrysalis released four singles from the album: "Locked", "My Soul is Wet", "Green" and "What U See/We All Bleed Red".
-The first three singles were accompanied by music videos, with "Locked" being used on a segment of Beavis and Butthead in the episode "Crisis Line".
+Halfway through the production of the album, Greenforth Pham, a Vietnamese boy who was a close friend of Mikal and Brice's, committed suicide.
+Afterwards, Mikal decided to dedicate the album in his memory.
+They also commissioned a tribute song entitled "Green".
+In January 2024, it was voted “Best Song” on the Mutha’s Day Out Facebook page.

+The album was later finished and released on cassette, CD, and, in certain markets, limited-edition/numbered vinyl on October 19, 1993.
+Chrysalis released four singles from the album: "Locked", "My Soul is Wet", "Green" and "We All Bleed Red".
+The first three singles were accompanied by music videos, with "Locked" being used on a segment of Beavis and Butt-Head in the episode "Crisis Line".
+In addition, on March 5, 1994, Mikal and Brice appeared on an episode of Headbangers Ball with Riki Rachtman to promote the album and the "Locked" music video was shown.